Guide to Online Nursing Programs in South Dakota

 Inside Online Nursing Programs in South Dakota

-South Dakota is in desperate need of nurses — so desperate that the state has one of the largest gaps between available nurses and job openings, with a projected demand of 13,600 registered nurses by 2030.
-With online nursing programs in South Dakota, you can meet that demand by entering the nursing field, becoming an RN, or leveling up your skills into an area of special practice.
+South Dakota is in desperate need of nurses — so desperate that the state has one of the largest gaps between available nurses and job openings in the nation, with a projected demand of over 16,000 registered nurses by 2032.

 Entry-Level to Mid-Level Nursing

-If you’re just starting your nursing career, there are plenty of online undergraduate degree paths to getting a nursing degree.
-Students who are ready to enter the healthcare field fast may choose to become a certified nursing assistant, while those with an eye for a long career as an RN can opt for a bachelor’s degree.
+If you’re just beginning your nursing career path, there are plenty of online undergraduate degree and certificate programs in South Dakota to help get you started.
+Students who are ready to enter the healthcare field fast may choose to become a certified nursing assistant, while those with an eye further into the future may opt for entering the field as a licensed practical nurse or RN.

 Certified Nursing Assistant (CNA)